Senserva-LLC/Senserva-Inquisitor/README.md

 # ⚡️ $${\color{LimeGreen}Inquisitor}$$ No Setup Needed

 The best thing for a $${\color{Orange}Quick Start}$$ to do to get started is download $${\color{LimeGreen}Inq.exe}$$ with a double click and run it.
 It has a digital signature so your AV should be OK with it.
 If not please let us know right away.

+By default $${\color{LimeGreen}Inq.exe}$$ trys various logins automaticly to find the best one for you.
+Or you can select your login mode with a parameter.

 The Senserva $${\color{LimeGreen}Inquisitor}$$ (aka $${\color{LimeGreen}Inq.exe}$$) as many options and ways to work with, but things can come as you learn more about $${\color{LimeGreen}Inq.exe}$$. $${\color{LimeGreen}Inq.exe}$$ installs itself, just run it and the first time it will create the database and browser files it needs in the directory you are running in.
 That's it, $${\color{LimeGreen}Inq.exe}$$ will figure things on its own from there.

 > [!TIP]
 > Start with the quick start and take the defaults.
 Let $${\color{LimeGreen}Inq.exe}$$ do the initial heavy lifting.
 Then after a few usages start looking deep into the data.
+The $${\color{LimeGreen}Inq.exe}$$ data is tagged with levels such as High Risk, or just Informational.
+You can filter the data in the UI to quickly learn your state.

 Table of contents - TODO